BrunoFelalaga/getting_started_with_gpt4o/README.md

 ## Usage

 1. Set up your OpenAI/Azure credentials
+    -  make sure your keys are valid and accessible in your environment
-2. Run the notebook cells sequentially
+3. Run the notebook cells sequentially
-3. Experiment with different roles and prompts
+4. Experiment with different roles and prompts

 ## Requirements
 - Python 3.x